Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 `rsync+ssh` will perform an rsync of files through ssh.
     * (optional) `ssh_private_key` location of the SSH private key for the username specified in the `pool_specification`:`ssh` section when connecting to compute nodes.
-The default is `id_rsa_shipyard` which is automatically generated if no ssh key is specified when an SSH user is added to a pool.
+The default is `id_rsa_shipyard`, if omitted, which is automatically generated if no ssh key is specified when an SSH user is added to a pool.
     * (optional) `extra_options` are any extra options to pass to `scp` or `rsync` for `scp`/`multinode_scp` or `rsync+ssh` methods, respectively.
     * (optional) `max_parallel_transfers_per_node` is the maximum number of parallel transfer to invoke per node with the `multinode_scp` method.
-For example, if there are 3 compute nodes in the pool, and `2` is given for this option, then there will be up to 2 scp session in parallel per compute node for a maximum of 6 concurrent scp sessions to the pool.
+For example, if there are 3 compute nodes in the pool, and `2` is given for this option, then there will be up to 2 scp sessions in parallel per compute node for a maximum of 6 concurrent scp sessions to the pool.
 The default is 1 if not specified or omitted.